ahusejn1/TeamApple_Big_Scale_Analytics/README.md

 -	*Application* folder containing script.js and style.css
 -	*Templates* folder containing index.html

-The *main.py* file contains the *Natural Language* API that links to our prediction.
+The *main.py* file contains the *Natural Language* API that links the API to our prediction.

 ### How to deploy it ?